Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new Amazon Machine Image (AMI) that has a custom script configured to send logs to AWS CloudTrail.
 Update the launch template to use the new AMI.
 - [ ] Install the Amazon CloudWatch agent on the Amazon Machine Image (AMI) that is defined in the launch template.
 Configure the CloudWatch agent to back up the logs to ephemeral storage.

-### A company monitors its account activity using AWS CloudTrail. and is concerned that some log files are being tampered with after the logs have been delivered to the account's Amazon S3 bucket.
+### A company monitors its account activity using AWS CloudTrail, and is concerned that some log files are being tampered with after the logs have been delivered to the account's Amazon S3 bucket.
 Moving forward, how can the SysOps administrator confirm that the log files have not been modified after being delivered to the S3 bucket?

 - [ ] Stream the CloudTrail logs to Amazon CloudWatch Logs to store logs at a secondary location.
 - [x] Enable log file integrity validation and use digest files to verify the hash value of the log file.